Sveino/Inst4CIM-KG/rdf-improved/README.md

   which are further subdivided by the IP registrant.
   IPs are a fixed number of bits and don't include a separator, so bigger registrants get shorter prefixes and are allocated bigger network blocks.
+- **LifeScience Identifiers**: https://identifiers.org is a global register and resolver of life science identifiers
+  - Currently 842 identifier schemes (namespaces) are registered at https://registry.identifiers.org/registry .
+  - It allows global resolution and delegation, eg https://identifiers.org/pubmed:16333295 resolves to the PubMed resource https://pubmed.ncbi.nlm.nih.gov/16333295/
+  - In addition to the primary resource (usually at the website of the identifier scheme creator), it allows to register secondary resources (resolvers).
+    Eg https://registry.identifiers.org/registry/pubmed lists 1 primary and 4 secondary resources.
+  - The same information is available in SPARQL (https://sparql.api.identifiers.org/ ) and can be used to access redirects; and semantic URLs for SPARQL Federation
 - **Web ID**: https://w3id.org/ by the W3C Permanent Identifiers Community Group is a permalink resolver implemented as a simple Apache web server with `.htaccess` files.
   These files are managed in a decentralized manner using the [perma-id/w3id.org](https://github.com/perma-id/w3id.org/) Github repo and pull requests.